 Abraham Lincoln presented the Emancipation Proclamation on January 1, 1863 freeing slaves in southern confederate states.
 Many slaves did not realize they were free.
+People living in rural or isolated areas had difficulty receiving news.
 Unlike today, communications in the 1800s travelled slowly.
+Sometimes slave owners intentionally kept the news from slaves so slaves continued to provide free labor.
 It wasn’t until June 19, 1865 when Major General Gordon Granger presented General Order No.3 in Galveston, Texas that slaves were notified of their freedom.
 This early reader discusses the history of Juneteenth for children learning to read.
 Illustrations are filled with emotion and events pre and post Juneteenth’s beginning.

 A mother looks out her window and views a dad and young son near a bench in the yard.
 She tells her story in rhyme about experiences both males will share over time.
 The illustrator creates diverse dyads of fathers and sons throughout the book with a variety of benches to fit the scenes.
 Stability, comfort, rest, joy, victory and many other of life’s variations are shared in this beautifully written and illustrated picture book.